b-inary/wasm-postflop/README.md

 # WASM Postflop

-**WASM Postflop** is a free and open-source GTO solver for Texas hold'em poker that works on web browsers.
+**WASM Postflop** is a free, open-source GTO solver for Texas hold'em poker that works on web browsers.

 Website: https://wasm-postflop.pages.dev/